 H.R.
-3843 is part of the Committee's three-pronged response to the Gold King Mine and the Standard Mine spills that occurred in Colorado in August and September of this year, which the Committee is continuing to investigate and preliminary reports indicated were caused by the Environmental Protection Agency (EPA).1
+3843 is part of the Committee's three-pronged response to the Gold King Mine and the Standard Mine spills that occurred in Colorado in August and September of 2015, which the Committee is continuing to investigate.
+Preliminary reports indicated the spills were caused by the Environmental Protection Agency (EPA).1